-Life’s din diminished some in that small moment when he pulled open his apartment window with such expectation that the last few inches the window flew up knew only his eagerness.
+Life’s din diminished some in the small moment when he pulled open his apartment window with such expectation that the last few inches the window flew up knew only his eagerness.
 But on this day, July 17, 1996, the window got stuck halfway up.
 He stared at it, hands on his hips, perturbed at the window’s unexpected stubbornness.
 He loved watching the window reach its conclusion without him.
 Humidity, no doubt.
 Summer in the city.

-With his palms on the coarse sill, he ducked under the window’s frame and leaned into the horizon – the Hudson River and the Jersey Palisades across the way and the George Washington bridge just north beaming a dull evening gray.
+He placed his palms on the external, coarse sill and exhaled his frustration and leaned into the horizon – the Hudson River and the Jersey Palisades across the way and the George Washington bridge just north beaming a dull evening gray.

 He waited all day to tilt into the picture.
 He loved the patience evening brought, especially in mid summer when the heat and humidity pressed against him.
-He arched his back and stretched and took it in.
+He arched his back and stretched and inhaled the tide’s dank odor.

-He panned down six stories and set his eyes on an incongruous dance of Poodles and Labradoodles and French Bulldogs and a Great Dane and a German Shepherd and a Chihuahua and a couple of Golden Retrievers held easily by a dog walker in a weathered Yankee cap, a danseur never entangled in the leashes held to one hand, then the other, the exchanges fluid and experienced.
+He panned down six stories and set his eyes on an incongruous dance of Poodles and Labradoodles and French Bulldogs and a Great Dane and a German Shepherd and a Chihuahua and a couple of Golden Retrievers held easily by a dog walker in a weathered Yankee baseball cap.

-The Great Dane and the Chihuahua and the Bulldog dumped together as if responding to some great secret.
+The Great Dane and the Chihuahua and the Bulldog dumped together, responding to some great secret unknown to man.
 The rest waited, and the dog walker studied them.

 Up and down Riverside Drive and across Joan of Arc Park, in the promising glow of summer evening, went these intertwining objects – the dog walkers and the Haitian women and their stately strollers.

-This is how the world moved that day, July 17, 1996, before Raúl’s eyes adjusted to the sadness that arrived when the phone rang outside everything familiar to him and stopped him from stretching as far as he could into the picture knocking at him, asking him to leave things behind for a bit.
+When the phone rang and the sadness arrived and pushed aside everything familiar to him and stopped him from stretching as far as he could into the picture of the Palisades knocking at him.

 He held the grainy sill and turned to the ring that tempted the faith he found in his routines.

-He felt the weight in the room, a sadness that came out of nowhere – yet it seemed old and familiar, and lodged itself in the pit of his stomach, a sense of things lost, gloom.
+There was a weight in the room that came out of nowhere – yet it was old and familiar, in the pit of his stomach, a sense of things lost, gloom.

-Raúl leaned inside and faced the phone.
-He held the sill with his right hand, not yet giving it up all the way.
-Not yet.
+Raúl faced the phone.
+He held the sill with his left hand, unable to give it up all the way, and leaned in.